 Section 1983 Claims Involving Police Misconduct

 Before “excessive force” was a hot-button term, it was a constitutional term.
 When making claims that a police officer or other member of law enforcement applied excessive force, plaintiffs must prove that the defendant physically seized them and that such seizure and force were not reasonable in that case.
-Not all instances of unwanted force and seizure are excessive or unreasonable, and police may show force when restraining a person who they have reason to believe may poses a threat to themselves or to others.
+Not all instances of unwanted force and seizure are excessive or unreasonable, and police may show force when restraining a person who they have reason to believe may pose a threat to themselves or to others.
 However, they are not permitted by law to exercise more force than necessary to restrain the person in question.

-Deadly force must also be justified by similar rationale, and police who exercise deadly force must be able to defend their actions based on preventing bodily harm to themselves or a third party.
+Deadly force must also be justified by a similar rationale, and police who exercise deadly force must be able to defend their actions based on preventing bodily harm to themselves or a third party.

 Civil Rights Attorneys Serving Clients in Denver

-If you or someone you love has been a victim of police misconduct or deliberate indifference, connect with a member of our team at Bovo Law, LLC today.
+If you or someone you love has been a victim of police misconduct or deliberate indifference, connect with a member of our team at Bovo Law Group today.
 Our Denver civil rights lawyers are prepared to step in and provide you and your loved ones with the representation you deserve.
 We understand your rights and have the knowledge and skill necessary to craft a strong case on your behalf, and we are ready to fiercely plead your cause and help you pursue the justice you deserve.

 Call to speak to a member of our team or send us a message to schedule your complimentary, confidential case review with one of our attorneys.